+Winner of the STEAM Children's Book Prize and the Ysgol Bae Baglan Book Award.
 Nominated for the 2019 CILIP Carnegie Medal.
-Shortlisted for the STEAM Children's Book Prize, the Leeds Book Award, the Derbyshire Schools' Book Award, the Wolverhampton Children's Book Award, the Ysgol Bae Baglan Book Award and the Brilliant Book Award.
+Shortlisted for the Leeds Book Award, the Derbyshire Schools' Book Award, the Wolverhampton Children's Book Award and the Brilliant Book Award.
 Longlisted for the Leicester Libraries Our Best Book Award and the Berkshire Book Award.

 The Infinite Lives of Maisie Day is a heartbreaking, head-melting science fiction mystery from the superlative Christopher EdgeThe Guardian

 Wow, I wish Christopher Edge had been my science teacher.
 This gripping story, has a magical way of distilling difficult concepts into a high-energy thriller.The Times, Children's Book of the Week

 Unique… incredibly readable.The Bookseller

 This book is out-of-this-world, edge-of-your-seat AMAZING!Lauren St John

 No one writes books like Christopher Edge, and this is another fascinating, tender, and excellent adventure.Kiran Millwood Hargrave